Like it or not, as traders, we have to pay day trading taxes.

-You might not think it’s an important distinction, but people who qualify as traders can save some serious money on tax day.
+You might not think it’s an important distinction, but people who qualify as traders can potentially save money on taxes.

 Are You a Trader?

 How do you know if you qualify for these tax benefits?
-Well, that’s the tricky part.
+That’s the tricky part.

-The IRS couldn’t be more vague in its explanation of the requirements.
+The IRS couldn’t be vaguer in its explanation of the requirements.
 The IRS says your trading activity has to be substantial and consistent.
 And that’s as specific as it gets.

 You can probably see why this presents some problems.
 Taxes are serious business — don’t make any assumptions.
 There have been several court cases on the topic.

 Substantial, Constant Activity